It's rare to find Frog Bikes reduced, but I've been trying to find where are the best places to buy a Frog Bike this monthRead More

 Carrying the Pinto and Skøg

-One thing I found when trying to carry the bikes to a suitable place to photograph them was that the frame shape makes it difficult to pick the bikes up by the top tube as there wasn’t room for my hand.
+My only complaint about the bikes is that when I was carrying them the frame shape makes it difficult to pick the bikes up by the top tube as there wasn’t room for my fingers to go all the way round.
 It was OK carrying them by the saddle, but the bikes lack a nice little handle you get on the back of some balance bike saddles.